ChunMinChang/breadcrumbs-signup/README.md

 }
 ```

-- Call the function 'initSlide' at first when loading html file
+- Call the function 'initSlide' when browser is loading html file

 ```